Costs of Moving to Texas

 Taxes in Texas

 When it comes to taxes, good news!
-Texas is a quite a tax-friendly state, mainly because, it’s one of the seven states does not collect personal income tax.
+Texas is a quite a tax-friendly state, mainly because it’s one of the seven states that does not collect personal income tax.
 Among the taxes you will be expected to pay in Texas you can find:

-- A sales tax of 6.25% at a state-level, meaning that local taxes can be added on top of it;
+- A sales tax of 6.25% at a state-level (city-level taxes may apply)

-For further information regarding taxes, we recommend that you check out the following information provided by the government of Texas.
+For further information regarding taxes, we recommend that you check out the information on the Texas Government website.

-If you’re relocating to Texas without a car, it’s probably important that you are aware of what are the average prices for public transport in the state.
-To give you a rough idea of the costs, below you can find the prices for public transport in Dallas, Texas:
+If you’re relocating to Texas without a car, it’s important to be aware of the average prices for public transport in-state.
+To give you a rough idea of the costs, below you can find the prices for public transport in Dallas:

-If you’re planning on bringing your vehicle with you, keep mind that the average shipping costs of such can range between $500 and $1,500.
-You can expect gas prices in Texas to be around $1.77 per gallon.
+If you’re planning on bringing your vehicle with you, keep mind that the average shipping a car to Texas ranges between $500 and $1,500.
+You can expect gas prices in Texas to be around $3.86 per gallon.

 Food and Groceries